ihabadly/VHDL-Basics/README.md

     $ vcom count_bin.vhd
     ```

-5. Simulate your design, for example the binary counter:
+5. Simulate your design, for example to simulate the binary counter:

     ```sh
     $ vsim work.count_bin